EternityForest/KaithemAutomation/kaithem/src/docs/devices.md

 Subclasses should never raise errors, and should instead just act as "dummy" devices, to allow the user to edit and correct any problems.

-handleError should be used to inform the user of issues.
+handle_error should be used to inform the user of issues.

 #### dev.print(msg)